tadesouaiaia/prsWorkshop-website/docs/tut_bash.md

 # >

-The carrot sign `\^` sends the output to a file:
+The carrot sign `^` sends the output to a file:

     echo "Hello" > output.txt

 # cat

-'cat' prints the contents of a file to the screen:
+`cat` prints the contents of a file to the screen:

     cat output.txt

 # cp

-cp copies a file:
+`cp` copies a file:

     cat output.txt output2.txt

 # nano

-Nano can be used to edit a file, typing:
+`nano` can be used to edit a file:

     nano data1.txt